fgallaire/cjkwrap/README.md

 CJKwrap support **both** Python 2 (2.6 and above) and Python 3 (3.3 and above).

-CJKwrap is developed by Florent Gallaire fgallaire@gmail.com.
+CJKwrap is developed by Florent Gallaire f@gallai.re.

 Website: http://fgallaire.github.io/cjkwrap.